avnotaklu/brandie/README.md

     * The text and other state updates

 * Assuming: the tabs on top bar all contain separate pages, which aren't made
-* Assuming: the bottom buttons are actions, and first one is the quick sales link button
+* Assuming: the bottom buttons are actions, and first one is the quick sales link button, rest of the buttons do no action.
 * Assuming: the caption is in a specific format:
     * First part is just a hook with a body
     * Second is the hashtags
     * Third contains various links and redirections.
 * Assuming: I can use any matching font, Oriflame Sans 2.0 isn't available anywhere.
+I have used poppins.

 * Improvements: Proper state handling
 * Improvements: Animations